asgardphp/docs/bag.md

 #Common\Bag

-Bag object offers several methods to manipulate a $data property and it implements \ArrayAccess so that you can use the object as an array.
+Bag object offers several methods to manipulate a set of nested parameters and it implements \ArrayAccess so that you can use it as an array.

 - [Installation](#installation)
 - [Usage](#usage)